ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 I think in the old software, the choice is easy.
 Freedom is more important than morality.

+It's forseable more advanced AI is capable of making Molotov cocktails, bioweapens, and nukes.
 With AI so powerful that it might empower adversaries to an overwhelming deal, it might motivate people to put ethical goals on top of freedom.
 The culture shift happened in the Manhattan Project before, where scientists in the project stopped publishing scientific results in the open, to avoid the risk of aiding the enemy.

 Survival of humanity might outweigh software freedom and commercial success.